ControlNet/gotify-matrix-bridge/README.md

     </a>
 </div>

 Bridge bot that forwards Gotify notifications to Matrix rooms.
-Compared with [Ondolin/gotify-matrix-bot](https://github.com/Ondolin/gotify-matrix-bot),  supports multi-stream routing (map app IDs to one or many rooms), optional per-stream templates, and optional end-to-end encryption.
+Compared with [Ondolin/gotify-matrix-bot](https://github.com/Ondolin/gotify-matrix-bot),  it supports multi-stream routing (map app IDs to one or many rooms), optional per-stream templates, and optional end-to-end encryption.

 ## Quick start
 ### Docker